 “Employee engagement in the community builds team work and connects professionals to new experiences which can lead to many things,” said Kelly Skindzelewski, Community Relations Leader, GE Healthcare.
 “Outreach in schools focused on STEM enables our employees to share their knowledge and help get young people excited about their future, innovation and possibilities.
 STEM Forward is a good partner in making connections and devising programs to fuel the future STEM workforce.”

 According to city of Milwaukee data, Milwaukee’s younger population is largely minority.
 Minority children under 10 years of age, for example, outnumber white children three to one.
 STEM Forward’s programming and events provide Milwaukee children with exposure to STEM careers and role models that they are unlikely to receive in their everyday lives.
 By partnering with STEM Forward, businesses can inspire more minorities to pursue STEM careers, boosting diversity in the workplace.

 Many of STEM Forward’s programs and events help partner businesses and schools, providing students with professional experts and additional resources.
 For example, Milwaukee Public Schools (MPS) STEM Partners, was created as a direct result of STEM Forward’s sySTEMnow Conference.
 This group provides opportunities for Milwaukee’s business community to interact with MPS students on meaningful projects and activities.

 MPS STEM Partners has grown to include over 40 active businesses and post-secondary partners, exposing MPS students not only to the technical opportunities in STEM fields, but also providing the local face of potential employers.

-Another way for schools to get professional experts and resources is to participate in STEM Forward’s Day of Engineering program, which provides an opportunity for businesses and schools to partner in a unique one-day format.
+Another way for schools to get professional experts and resources is to participate in STEM Forward’s Day of STEM program, which provides an opportunity for businesses and schools to partner in a unique one-day format.